-The MTL646 complies with the requirements of the European EMC Directive 89/336/EEC.
-For specified immunity all wiring should be in screened twisted pairs.
+The MTL647 complies with the requirements of the European EMC Directive 89/336/EEC.
+For specified immunity all wiring should be in screened twisted pairs and the MTL647 earth terminal should be locally earthed or connected to a cable screen which is earthed in the safe area.

-To prevent circulating currents, cable screens should only be earthed at one point in the safe area
+To prevent circulating currents, cable screens should only be earthed at one point in the safe area.